tlswg/tls13-spec/draft-ietf-tls-tls13.md

   transports (see {{?RFC6347}} for an example of this).

 - Allowing the server to offload state to the client, thus allowing it to send a HelloRetryRequest without storing any state.
+The server does this by pickling that post-ClientHello hash state into the cookie (protected with some suitable integrity algorithm).

-The client MUST provide a Cookie extension in every ClientHello it sends.
-If no cookies are available, the extension MUST be empty (i.e., contain an empty-length cookie, allowing the server to send a Cookie in the HelloRetryRequest.
-A server MAY supply a Cookie in the EncryptedExtensions block to allow the client to use it for future connections.
+When sending a HelloRetryRequest, the server MAY provide a "cookie" extension to the client (this is an exception to the usual rule that the only extensions that may be sent are those that appear in the ClientHello).
+When sending the new ClientHello, the client MUST echo the value of the extension.

-Note: Because Cookies are transmitted in the clear, clients MUST NOT use the same cookie for multiple connections.
+Clients MUST NOT use cookies in subsequent connections.

 ####  Signature Algorithms